 The Academic Half Day will begin with the Department of Medicine Education Conference followed by Longitudinal Board Review session, Resident Core Lecture and monthly Resident Forums, Administrative update and Presentation Practice opportunities.

-As an adjunct to our Academic Half Day schedule, the program purchases MKSAP, U World and True Learn for each resident.
-True Learn is used on our Geriatric rotation and as a mock board-type exam.
-We also provide the Yale curriculum for use during our clinic rotations.
-This curriculum is used twice daily during each two week block.
+As an adjunct to our Academic Half Day schedule, the program purchases MKSAP and U World and for each resident.
+NEJM mock exam is used on our Geriatric rotation and as a mock board-type exam.
+NEJM subscription is provided to all our residents and used twice annually to provide a mock board-type exam.
+This curriculum is used twice daily during each clinic block.